ArthurChiao/arthurchiao.github.io/_posts/2019-10-26-cilium-network-topology-on-aws.md

 This post explores the **network topology** and **data flow** of the inter-host traffic between two pods in a **Cilium-powered K8S cluster on AWS**.
 We used common Linux command line tools to fulfill this task.
 We also walked through the code a little.
-Hope these contents be helpful to you!
+Hope these contents are helpful to you!

 # References